biareiam/The-House-of-Books/README.md

 - SQLite
     - Cloud based database to hold the product, user, and order fields.

-### Database Design
+### Data Model Design
-  The database uses SQL through PostgreSQL and was originally formed from fixtures categories.json and products.json.The Database schema is below :
+  The database uses SQL through PostgreSQL and was originally formed from fixtures categories.json and products.json.The Datamodel schema is below :

   ![data scheme](https://user-images.githubusercontent.com/65717229/174303224-7288256e-8418-4d82-b845-d86eaac86ef5.png)